edis0n-zhang/secret-hitler-player/README.md

 4. Gave a history of the discussions between players (discussed before voting and after enacting a policy)

 # How to Run
+Place your openai key in a .env file in the simulator folder: `OPENAI_API_KEY="INSERT YOUR KEY HERE"`

 Clone the repository, `cd` into simulator, and run `python HitlerGame.py`.

 # Tech Stack